 - n Meaningful IOP-Lowering.
 After four weeks of monotherapy treatment in a Phase 2 clinical trial in glaucoma patients who had discontinued any other medications, trabodenoson (500 mcg) lowered IOP by an average of 4.0 to 7.0 mmHg from study baseline and 3.5 to 5.0 mmHg from diurnal baseline, over the dosing interval.
-Moreover, IOP-lowering at week four was significantly better than IOP-lowering at week two.
-IOP-lowering for currently-approved glaucoma therapies, according to their FDA-approved labels, ranges from 2-8 mmHg.
-A similar trend in improvement of IOP with increasing treatment time was observed in our recently completed Phase 2 trial of trabodenoson co-administered with latanoprost in a population of PGA poor-responders. - n Favorable Safety Profile.
+Moreover, IOP-lowering at week four was significantly better than IOP-lowering at week two. - Favorable Safety Profile.
 In four completed trabodenoson clinical trials over a wide range of doses, no patients have been withdrawn due to a trabodenoson-related side effect in the eye.
 In our multiple-dose Phase 2 monotherapy clinical trial, we did not observe side effects in the eye that would indicate a tolerability problem at any of the doses tested.
 Specifically, there was no change in the background rate of conjunctival hyperemia in the patient population when treatment with trabodenoson was initiated or continued for up to four weeks, even at the highest dose tested.
 Furthermore, in our most recently completed multiple-dose Phase 2 trial of trabodenoson co-administered with latanoprost in a population of PGA poor-responders, there also was no change in the rate of hyperemia from study baseline after four, eight or 12 weeks of treatment.
 No systemic effects of the drug have been identified, despite rigorous monitoring including cardiac and renal function, when administered as an eye drop.
-We believe this safety profile could be important in the potential for trabodenoson to become a preferred treatment alternative for patients that experience undesired side effects with existing therapies. - In Unique, Complementary Mechanism of Action.
+We believe this safety profile could be important in the potential for trabodenoson to become a preferred treatment alternative for patients that experience undesired side effects with existing therapies. - Unique, Complementary Mechanism of Action.
 We believe that trabodenoson's mechanism of action augments a naturally occurring process by clearing the path for aqueous humor outflow in the TM.
 We expect that this mechanism of action should complement all currently-approved glaucoma drugs which work in other ways to lower IOP, including by reducing aqueous humor production and increasing outflow through the uveoscleral pathway.
 This complementary mechanism was confirmed in patients already receiving latanoprost therapy in a recently completed multiple-dose Phase 2 trial.
-In this Phase 2 trial of trabodenoson co-administered with latanoprost in a population of PGA poor-responders, patients on latanoprost experienced an additional 5.8 mmHg IOP lowering from their study baseline and 4.3 mmHg from their diurnal baseline after 12 weeks treatment (eight weeks BID plus four weeks QD).
-These results make trabodenoson, with its favorable safety profile, a candidate to add to other glaucoma medications when a further reduction of the IOP is desirable.

-n Convenient Dosing.
+In this Phase 2 trial of trabodenoson coadministered with latanoprost in a population of PGA poor-responders, patients on latanoprost experienced an additional 5.8 mmHg IOP lowering from their study baseline and 4.3 mmHg from their diurnal baseline after 12 weeks treatment (eight weeks BID plus four weeks QD).
+These results make trabodenoson, with its favorable safety profile, a candidate to add to other glaucoma medications when a further reduction of the IOP is desirable. - n Convenient Dosing.
 Current Phase 2 clinical data indicate that QD dosing with trabodenoson in PGA poor-responders is well tolerated and lowers IOP significantly.
 We believe a QD dosing regimen minimizes the burden on patients to remember to take their medication, thus, we believe, potentially improving compliance with the therapy.
-If confirmed and approved in our Phase 3 program, QD dosing would make trabodenoson easier to use than most non-PGA products, and trabodenoson's dosing frequency would match the best-in-class PGAs, which would facilitate an FDC with a PGA that could be dosed QD.
+If confirmed and approved in our Phase 3 program, OD dosing would make trabodenoson easier to use than most non-PGA products, and trabodenoson's dosing frequency would match the best-in-class PGAs, which would facilitate an FDC with a PGA that could be dosed QD.